metabase/metabase/docs/exploration-and-organization/start.md

 ## [Data reference](./data-model-reference.md)

-Document your data sources: databases, tables, columns, and more.
+Documentation that helps you understand your data sources: tables, columns, metrics, and more.

 ## [Events and timelines](./events-and-timelines.md)